Saivarun2185/LAParkingCitations05/README.md

 What hour of the day has the most parking violations?

 - Aawaj Joshi:
-What was the average fine amount for black colored vehicles between the years 2010 and 2015?
+What was the average fine amount for black colored vehicles that received parking citations in LA?

 ## Big Data Solutions: